 It’s common these days to hear people assert that addiction is an illness, but what exactly does that mean?
 The implications are primarily social and psychological.
 People will often view an addict differently if they believe addiction is a disease and not a choice.

 Addiction’s relationship to and basis in biology have been the focus of much research over the course of history.
-This is because if addiction really is a disease, then it should alleviate the stigmas attached to addiction.
+This is because if addiction really is a brain disease, then it should alleviate the stigmas attached to addiction.

 Studies have shown that addictive drugs change the chemistry of the brain, and that some addictions do have substantial heredity.
 However, some researchers, scientists, psychiatrists, and psychologists argue that this belief isn’t supported by logic or research.